Sheila Greaves

+Early life

-Sheila Greaves was born in Leicester, England on New Year's Day 1911; the second daughter of the Reverend Arthur Greaves and Blanche Greaves (née Meadows).
-Between 1932 and 1936 she was a probationary nurse at Guy's Hospital, London qualifying as a state registered nurse (SRN) in June 1936.
+Sheila Greaves was born in Leicester, England, on New Year's Day 1911, the second daughter of the Reverend Arthur Greaves and Blanche Greaves (née Meadows).
+Between 1932 and 1936 she was a probationary nurse at Guy's Hospital, London, qualifying as a state registered nurse in June 1936.

+Military career

-Greaves enlisted in the Queen Alexandra’s Imperial Military Nursing Service (QAIMNS) and was made a provisional staff nurse in January 1938.
+Greaves enlisted in the Queen Alexandra's Imperial Military Nursing Service (QAIMNS) and was made a provisional staff nurse in January 1938.
 Promotion to sister came in 1943.